 The science behind this is infrared cameras are sensitive to thermal radiation that is placed behind the watermark.
 The thermal radiation plate maintains the temperature between 35° to 40°C. The thermal-sensitive IR camera captures all the changes and produces a digital watermark image.

-Cautions: distance of the thermal plate should be at 1cm with 1sec of exposure time.
+Cautions: distance of the thermal plate should be 1cm with 1 sec of exposure time.
 More closeness or exposure results in the destruction of paper.

 Another method involves the use of a beta-isotopes plate.
 The X-ray is illuminated from the beta-isotope through the paper to produce the watermark image on the X-ray film.

-Both the methods produce exact replication with minimum interference.
+Both methods produce exact replication with minimum interference.
 But production cost is high and also time-consuming.

 Watermark forgery commonly involves altering watermarks on documents related to disputing property, bonds, wills, checks, banknotes, certificates, addition or deletions of clauses, or special terminology from proprietary terms.